hideodaikoku/silent-valley/content/blog/08-hybrid-general-intelligence/index.md

 She let out a sigh of relief.
 Whatever she did, seemed to have turned him back to his former self.

 But her mind was full of questions.
 How did this work?
-Who was she really, and why had **the_shepherd** asked her to head west?
+Who was she really, and why had **the_shepherd** asked her to head north?

 It was time to get some answers.